lachwot/lachwot.github.io/index.md

-## Welcome to GitHub Pages
+## *Lachlan Wotherspoon, Akansel Cosgun, Dana Kulic*

-You can use the [editor on GitHub](https://github.com/lachwot/lachwot.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+`You can use the [editor on GitHub](https://github.com/lachwot/lachwot.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.`

+Welcome to the main page for the Monash Tidy Tabletops Dataset.
+This dataset was developed by [Lachlan Wotherspoon](https://github.com/lachwot) as a part of the 2020-2021 Summer Research Program at Monash University.

+The dataset is currently being hosted here and is available for download:

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.